Sabsales/Employee_Database_Project/README.md

 # Employee_Database_Project
-This project was forumulated to gather and analyze data on employees that are retiring or have the potential to do so.

 Purpose

 The purpose of the project is to analyze the employee data and determine the employees most likely to retire in the next few years.